-Freezing is a good way to salvage lots of food that typically doesn't last long.
-That's why Agatha Achindu, founder of toddler food company Yummy Spoonfuls, told Grow that her freezer is her "best friend," especially for things like blueberries, which can range from $2 to $8 a pint at different times of the year.
+Freezing is a good way to salvage lots of food that typically doesn't last a long time.
+That's why Agatha Achindu, founder of toddler food company Yummy Spoonfuls, told Grow that her freezer is her "best friend," especially for perishables like blueberries, which can range from $2 to $8 a pint at different times of the year.

 The same goes for dairy.
 "A lot of people don't know milk can be frozen," Collins says.
 Freezing and thawing your milk may change its texture, according to Dairy Council of California, so you may want to use it as an ingredient rather than just drink it alone.
-Collins suggests putting soon-to-be expired milk in ice cubes and using it in iced coffees.
-You can also put it in oatmeal.
+Collins suggests putting soon-to-be expired milk in ice cube trays and using the frozen cubes in iced coffees.
+You can also put defrosted milk in oatmeal.

-The reason organic milk lasts longer isn't simply because it is organic, according to Scientific American.
-It is because organic milk producers use a different process, called ultra-high temperature (UHT) processing.
+The reason it lasts longer isn't simply because it is organic, according to Scientific American, but because organic milk producers use a different process, called ultrahigh temperature (UHT) processing.

 Milk that is UHT treated is heated to 280 degrees Fahrenheit for 2 to 4 seconds, which kills any bacteria in it.
 Producers use this process because organic milk usually travels farther to get on store shelves since fewer grocery stores carry it, so it has to last longer.
 Regular milk is only processed to last 4 to 6 days after it is put on shelves.

 This could end up saving you money.
-For example, if you buy a Great Value gallon of milk from Walmart, it will only cost $3.89.
-But if you're not going to drink all that milk in the next 4 to 6 days, you will end up throwing out a fair chunk of it and have to buy another jug for $3.89.
-But, if you buy a gallon of Great Value organic milk for $5.89, it can last for 3 to 4 weeks.
-Buying a pricier gallon of organic milk that will last you a month costs less than buying two gallons of regular milk, so you're saving more with the upfront investment.
+For example, if you buy a gallon of store-brand milk at Target, it may only cost $3.19, but if you're not going to drink all that milk in the next 4 to 6 days, you could end up throwing out a fair chunk of it and have to buy another jug for $3.19 within the week.